 Simply Good Foods (NASDAQ: SMPL)

-If Simply Good Foods can keep up its positive performance in future quarters, the stock price could see more growth as well.
+If Simply Good Foods can keep up its positive performance in future quarters, the stock price could also see more growth.

 Ready to build your portfolio?
 With Public.com you can follow other investors, discover companies that are inline with your beliefs, and invest into stocks and crypto with very little money!
 What are you waiting for?
 Check out Public Now!